Brand: Proposal to boost underwater acres stalled

 Mary Kate Guilfoyle, a Bellone spokeswoman, said the resolution was withdrawn, but will be resubmitted next year.

 Legis.
-Bridget Fleming (D-Sag Harbor), who made the tabling motion, said she fully supports the growing aquaculture industry, but said lawmakers must weigh the potential for “unintended consequences” such a huge change might entail.
-She said expansion of the AG districts into East End bays should be considered as part of the larger three year review.
+Bridget Fleming (D-Noyac), who made the tabling motion, said she fully supports the growing aquaculture industry, but said lawmakers must weigh the potential for “unintended consequences” such a huge change might entail.
+She said expansion of the agricultural districts into East End bays should be considered as part of the larger three-year review.
 That review could include dealing with potential conflicts between farmers and boaters.

-Karen Rivara, former farm bureau president who cultivates oysters on privately owned underwater land, said an AG district’s legal protections are needed to “level the playing field” for oyster farmers who often struggle to remain in business, much less battle in court.
+Karen Rivara, former farm bureau president who cultivates oysters on privately owned underwater land, said an agricultural district’s legal protections are needed to “level the playing field” for oyster farmers who often struggle to remain in business, much less battle in court.
 “It takes up a lot of capital to answer a lawsuit . . .
-I’d rather spend on paying workers,” said Rivara.
+I’d rather spend on paying workers,” Rivara said.

 However, Legis.
-Kara Hahn (D-Setauket), said the county has to be careful because farming done on private property is far different from underwater cultivation, where recreational activities bringing in millions in tourism dollars and are also occurring on the surface.
+Kara Hahn (D-Setauket) said the county has to be careful because farming done on private property is far different from underwater cultivation, where recreational activities bring in millions in tourism dollars and are also occurring on the surface.
 “It’s a unique situation on the water that’s completely different,” she said.
 “We’ve got to find a balance.”

 But Chuck Westfall, president of the Long Island Oyster Growers Association, said the extent of bay cultivation is infinitesimal when compared to the size of the bays.
 He said there’s no record of navigation accidents and equipment poses no dangers.
 “They want shoes, but they don’t want the cobblers,” he said after the tabling vote.